Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Results

-The equalities in Eqs.~\eqref{eq:rme-benzene-constraint} and ~\eqref{eq:ule-benzene-constraint} generally do not hold true for nonsymmetric spectral functions.
-Since detailed balance exponentially damps spectral functions for $\w<0$, the chosen system operator does not ensure a fermionic evolution for any of the three MEs at finite temperatures.
+As shown in both Fig.~\ref{fig:benzene-broken}~(a) and (b), naive application of the RME, UME, and ULE drives six electrons into the same energy level at 50 K. This is unphysical for fermions and is consistent with violation of the constraints described explicitly in Appendix~\ref{appendix:benzene-constraints}.
+Since detailed balance exponentially damps spectral functions for $\w<0$, the chosen system operator does not ensure a fermionic evolution for any of the three MEs at finite temperatures, as discussed in Appendix~\ref{appendix:benzene-constraints}.
 In general, there are no population transfer operators for this system that guarantee an \textit{N}-representable state and simultaneously obey detailed balance.
 This is a key difference from previous work done in the context of Lindblad dynamics.~\cite{khm:2015}

 To recover \textit{N}-representable dynamics, one solution is the application of Pauli blocking, shown in Figure~\ref{fig:benzene-pauli-blocked}.
-This approach naturally satisfies the \textit{N}-representability constraints, guaranteeing fermionic statistics.
+The Pauli-blocked RME, UME, and ULE all preserve positivity and particle-hole duality, resulting in $N$-representable dynamics.
 The Pauli-blocked dynamics exhibit asymptotic behavior due to the Pauli factors, which slow relaxation as the target state becomes fully occupied.~\cite{nguyen:2015}